 The Viatical Settlement Process

-Though navigating the viatical settlement process may appear intimidating, understanding each step simplifies the process.
-The process typically entails:
+Starting the viatical settlement process may appear intimidating, but understanding each step simplifies it.
+The typical process includes:

 Application and Documentation